 These facilities must have been awesome in their day.
 As any homeowner can attest, though, this is what happens when you stop maintaining a house for, like, six months.

-19. When you’re done NOT getting killed by falling concrete and/or the Blair Witch, return to the start of the Red (Brook) Trail.
-A helpful sign tells you that the Brook Trail takes you to Rt.
-9D, which is exactly the way we’re going.
+19. When you’re done NOT getting killed by falling concrete and/or the Blair Witch, return to the Blue/White junction.
+A helpful sign tells you to head downstream to follow the Bull Hill Full Loop, which is exactly what we’re doing here.

-Hop on the Red Trail and enjoy some creekside strolling.
+Hop on the Blue (Cornish) Trail and enjoy some creekside strolling.

 20. In .3 miles, you’ll see the Yellow (Undercliff) Trail splitting off to your left.